So you want to set up your website, but you don’t want to pay for web hosting.

 Knowing how to create your own server at home for web hosting means you’re ready to take control.

 It can be a cost-effective way to host your site, with the added bonus that your data remains in your hands, not in the hands of an off-site hosting provider.
 You don’t have to worry about the type of website you host on your server, either.
+However, if creating your server at home seems too time-consuming, you can still get affordable and secure hosting utilizing a virtual private server – deployed in minutes with hourly billing.

 Want to run a basic HTML page or a complex CMS like WordPress?
 You’ll be able to run either – as long as you configure your server correctly.